All endpoints require authentication. In order to do it, always provide a X-Api-Key: [api_key] header on every request.

-The token will expire after a week.
-You will have to pass it on every request in the Authorization header with Bearer authorization type, and every response will return the Authorization header as well, with a refreshed token which will last another week.
+You had to pass it on every request in the Authorization: Bearer [token] header, and every response returned the Authorization header as well, with a refreshed token which will last another week.

 "message": "Missing or invalid auth token provided.
 Perform a new authentication request and send provided token on every new request on the \"Authorization\" header"